zachwill/blog/_posts/2017-01-29-checklist-manifesto.md

 >
 > Smart identified a half dozen different ways the venture capitalists decided
 > they’d found such an entrepreneur. _Art Critics_ assessed entrepreneurs
-> almost at a glance, the way an art critic can asses the quality of a painting
+> almost at a glance, the way an art critic can assess the quality of a painting
 > — intuitively and based on long experience. _Sponges_ took more time
 > gathering information about their targets, soaking up whatever they could from
 > interviews, on-site visits, references, and the like.
 Then they went with